auranbuckles/auranbuckles.github.io/_posts/2016-11-10-extending_a_rails_app_with_a_jquery_frontend.markdown

 ---
 layout: post
 title:  "Extending a Rails App with a jQuery Frontend"
-date:   2016-11-10 06:33:11 +0000
+date:   2016-11-10 01:33:11 -0500
 ---

-The most mind-boggling aspect of web development isn't learning a new language or memorizing the different functions or methods in a language, at least for a web developer at the beginning stages of learning.
-The ability to coordinate different languages in a programmer-friendly and utility-maximizing fashion is vital in creating beautiful and functional web applications, but the path isn't always smooth.
-Often times, the benefits reaped from libraries and frameworks that are built on this principle come with incident disadvantages that just have to be compromised.
+The most mind-boggling aspect of web development isn't learning a new language or memorizing the different functions or methods in a language, at least for a web developer still at the beginning stages of learning.
+The ability to coordinate different languages in a programmer-friendly and utility-maximizing fashion is vital in creating beautiful and functional web applications, but the path isn't always so smooth.
+Often, the benefits reaped from libraries and frameworks that are built on this principle come with incidental disadvantages that just have to be compromised.

 As mentioned in a previous blog post, I created [a basic Rails application](https://github.com/auranbuckles/oovarts-planet-shop-at-the-end-of-the-universe) that sells planets to customers.
 A user can sign up, create planets, and make orders to add features like forests and glaciers to their planets.
-I extended this app to incorporate a jQuery frontend, which required a seamless integration of HTML, CSS, JavaScript, and Ruby.
-As a result, certain pages can now display information and interact with the user while getting rid of the need for a new GET request, the default browser behavior.
+I extended this app to incorporate a jQuery frontend, which required an effective integration of HTML, CSS, JavaScript, and Ruby.
+As a result, certain pages can display information and interact with the user while discarding the need for a new GET request, the default browser behavior.

 ## Adding User Interaction

-When users browse a feature's show page at `/features/:id`, they can see a display of the feature's name and description attributes, fetched from the database, along with an associated image from the assets directory.
-When this was a simple Rails app, this was simply done by rendering Ruby through the ERB templating system. `<%= @feature.name.titleize %>` would return "Forest," and so forth.
+When users browse a feature's show page at `/features/:id`, they can see a display of the feature's name and description attributes, fetched from the database, along with an associated image from the asset pipeline.
+Previously, this was simply done by rendering Ruby code through the ERB templating system – `<%= @feature.name.titleize %>` would return "Forest," and so forth.

 ![Oovart's Planet Shop feature page](/img/oovarts-planet-shop-3.png)